English Opening | Watch Japanese Opening

 Episode 1 of Dragonball Kai first aired on April 5th, 2009 on Fuji TV at 9:00 AM in Japan.
 English dub began May 24th, 2010 on Nicktoons at 8:00 PM ET in America.

-Although the original Dragonball Z TV series had 291 episodes in total, Dragonball Z Kai will only have 100 due to the lack of filler episodes and in some cases entire story arcs like the Garlic Jr. saga.
-We can’t say specifically when the show will end as it’s still airing, however it’s over half way done right now in Japan.
+Although the original Dragonball Z TV series had 291 episodes in total, Dragonball Z Kai will have significantly less due to the lack of filler episodes and in some cases entire story arcs like the Garlic Jr. saga.
+The Majin Buu saga will air in Japan April 6th 2014.

 The Japanese version of Dragonball Kai airs every Sunday at 9:00 am on Fuji TV.
 If you don’t live in Japan, you can either stream Fuji TV online as episodes air, or download episodes after they air using programs such as BitTorrent.